Pillars of Society (1935 film): Synopsis

 Meanwhile, Dina finally learns that Bernick is her father.
 Johann and Dina demand Bernick reveal the whole truth to the town, but Bernick begs for time.
-His railroad line, on which he has bet his entire fortune, will be completed in two months.
+His new shipyard, on which he has bet his entire fortune, will be completed in two months.
 Bernick wants to protect his business empire, in order to hand it to his son.
 Johann and Dina agree to leave for two months, but promise to return.
 If Bernick has not told the town the truth by then, Johann threatens to reveal the whole truth himself.

-Terrified of being revealed as a liar, Bernick arranges for the ship Johann and Dina plan to sail on to depart overloaded, in the middle of a serious storm, hoping it will sink.
+Terrified of being revealed as a liar, Bernick arranges for the ship Johann and Dina plan to sail on to depart with repair work only partly completed, in the middle of a serious storm, hoping it will sink.
 However, Johann and Dina leave the ship at the last minute, due to the storm, and stay in the town.
 Meanwhile, young Olaf secretly stows away on the ship, desperate to see America with his uncle Johann and Dina, since he has been dreaming of it his whole life.

 As the storm hits the town and the ship fires distress flares, Bernick and his wife discover Olaf has run away and is on the ship.
 Johann goes out in a boat with local fishermen to rescue people from the sinking ship and succeeds in saving Olaf.
 Meanwhile, Bernick nearly drowns attempting to crawl out onto the rocks in the storm to save Olaf.
 As Bernick lies dying, Johann reunites Olaf with his father.
 Bernick names Johann as his heir to run the company, then dies.

 Some time later, Johann, Dina and Olaf launch the first new ship whose construction Johann has overseen, which they christen “Happy Future.”

 Appearance dates and deviating film titles

-The film was premiered in Berlin on 21 December 1935 in Germany.
-In the US, he had his premiere about a year later, on November 6, 1936.
-The film also appeared in France under the title Les Piliers de la Société, in Italy under the title Le Colonne della Società and in Portugal under title Pilares Sociedade.
+The film premiered in Berlin on 21 December 1935.
+It premiered in the US on November 6, 1936.
+The film was released in France under the title Les Piliers de la Société, in Italy under the title Le Colonne della Società and in Portugal under the title Pilares Sociedade.